- Program Year: 2

 In addition to creating new algorithms, Scott has aspired to connect algorithms’ underlying mathematics and computer science to the goals of their users.
 His research on unsupervised learning in network science and artificial intelligence in robotics has studied how to measure, compare, and post-process the results of community detection algorithms; how to visualize massively open online course data for its relevant users; and how to guide algorithms’ optimization with desired user properties.

-- Eun Lee, Scott Emmons, Ryan Gibson, James Moody, & Peter J. Mucha: "A Map Equation with Metadata: Varying the Role of Attributes in Community Detection."
-SUBMITTED, 2019.
+- Eun Lee, Scott Emmons, Ryan Gibson, James Moody, & Peter J. Mucha: "Concurrency and Reachability in Treelike Temporal Networks."
+Physical Review E, 2019.

 - Scott Emmons & Peter J. Mucha: "A Map Equation with Metadata: Varying the Role of Attributes in Community Detection."
 Physical Review E, 2019.